Judge denies motion to unseal Kohberger DNA evidence

-Ada County District Steven Hippler ordered part of Thursday’s Bryan Kohberger hearing to be closed to the public out of concern that the evidence discussed might taint the jury pool.
+Ada County District Steven Hippler ordered part of today’s Bryan Kohberger hearing to be closed to the public out of concern that the evidence discussed might taint the jury pool.

 Hippler made his decision Wednesday after hearing arguments from Kohberger’s attorneys and an attorney representing the media urging him to keep the hearing open to the public.